zdharma-continuum/zinit/README.md

     - it has an optional `--move` option which moves all the files from a subdirectory up one level,
     - one other option `--norm` prevents the archive from being deleted upon unpacking.
-  - The snippets now aren't re-downloaded unless they're newer on the HTTP server.
-Use this with the `--norm` option of `zpextract` to prevent unnecessary updates.
-For example, the [firefox-dev package](https://github.com/Zsh-Packages/firefox-dev) uses this option for this purpose.
+  - snippets now aren't re-downloaded unless they're newer on the HTTP server; use this with the `--norm` option of `zpextract` to prevent unnecessary updates; for example, the [firefox-dev package](https://github.com/Zsh-Packages/firefox-dev) uses this option for this purpose,
   - GitHub doesn't report proper `Last-Modified` HTTP server for the files in the repositories so the feature doesn't yet work with such files.